 As I often say to people “One wouldn’t choose to have Parkinson’s but at least it’s interesting.”
 It’s actually fascinating with all its complexity, different types of symptoms and the different approaches to try to manage different aspects.
 I spend quite a bit of time reading and researching and trying to put into practice ideas that seem to make sense to me for my own practice personally and sometimes for the wider community.
 (See earlier post for example) For myself, adopting the “It can’t do no ‘arm if it don’t do no good” approach, and inspired by the activities undertaken in a particular study I have added saccadic eye movement and eyes closed balance practice to my ever expanding exercise regime.
 I am always alert to including different exercises, physical and mental, into the list.
 Am I making a difference?
 It feels like it, I can’t prove it, but it does help me to feel more positive about being in control and that definitely does make a difference, and that’s enough realisation for me.
 But here’s a dilemma, if I were to take part in a long treatment trial, would I be potentially spoiling the results by implementing other strategies for making a difference, that I want to try, while the trial was in progress?
 I’m sure I am not unique in my approach.
 I wouldn’t want to wait 2 years to try out a new activity, exercise or medication suggested by my clinician.

 My conclusions – while patients, with their hard to live with symptoms and their ab”norm”al perseverance, attitudes and strategies are involved in trials, expectations are going to be high, samples are going to be biased and subjects might skew results.
 Tricky isn’t it?
 Difficult for researchers and patients.

-Getting to the satisfaction of eating the chocolate, is lost in the depths of time.
+Realization of the satisfaction of eating the chocolate, gets lost in the depths of time.

 image source pocketbookuk.com